wolle-hamburg/Seafile-Best-Practise/docs/index.md

 ### CE vs PRO Edition

-**Seafile Server Community Edition**
+#### Seafile Server Community Edition

 This guide is mantained from community members only.
 Therefor this manual only covers **Seafile CE**.
 If you want to deploy Seafile Server CE you are welcome to use our guide.

-**Seafile Server Professional Edition**
+#### Seafile Server Professional Edition

 If you want to deploy Seafile PRO, you are welcome to use our guide, but for support and official documentation please consult the [original manual](https://manual.seafile.com/deploy_pro/).

 ### Contribution

 You are welcome to contribute to this manual.
 Please submit your code on [Github](https://github.com/DerDanilo/Seafile-Best-Practise).

 #### Languages / Translation
-At a later point we would like to serve this manual also in other languages if we find enough people to maintain the translation.
+At a later point we might provide this manual in other languages if we find enough people to maintain the translation.
+The English version has priority.
-The English version will always be updated first.
+Please contact us via [Seafile Forum](https://forum.seafile.com/) if you would like to contribute.